achromalia/clocky/README.md

 # Clocky : The only Clock You will ever need

 Clocky is a webpage based clock that displays the current date and time ( very basic ).
-This project was written using [HTML5][html5] , [JavaScript][js] and uses the stylesheet from [Myuu][myuu].
+This project was written using [HTML5][html5] , [JavaScript][js] and BootStrap.
 Feel Free to fork this and make it better as it is very basic as of now.

 # Preview